litetokens/litetokens-grid/README.md

 # Litetokens-Grid

-Tron-Grid uses SpringBoot to provide a query interface.
+Litetokens-Grid uses SpringBoot to provide a query interface.
 The user can poll the Smart Contract's details.
-Refer to the following link for Java Tron details:
+Refer to the following link for Java Litetokens details:

 ```
 https://github.com/tronprotocol/java-tron